TheDotProtocol/tauos/docs/project-overview.md

 ---

-*This document is the single source of truth for the TauOS project status and should be updated regularly as the project progresses.*
+*This document is the single source of truth for the TauCore™ project status and should be updated regularly as the project progresses.*